-In 2020, Governor Gavin Newsom issued Executive Order N-79-20, mandating that 100% of new passenger vehicle sales be ZEVs by 2035.
-Based on vehicle ownership projections, this translates to 8 million ZEVs across the state by that year.
-The California legislature has adopted similarly ambitious targets for transitioning all transit buses, trucks, and other heavy-duty vehicles to zero-emission technologies over the next two decades.
-Massive growth in charging/fueling infrastructure will also be needed for those fleets.
+In 2020, California Governor Gavin Newsom issued Executive Order N-79-20, mandating that 100% of new passenger vehicle sales be ZEVs by 2035.
+Based on vehicle ownership projections\developed by the California Air Resources Board (CARB), this is expected to translate to 8 million passenger ZEVs across the state by 2030.
+To achieve California's 2045 carbon neutrality goal, CARB estimates that the state will need 27.9 million ZEVs.
+The California legislature has adopted ambitious targets for transitioning all transit buses, trucks, and other heavy-duty vehicles to zero-emission technologies over the next two decades, with interim milestones that are discussed in this Plan's Medium- and Heavy-Duty Vehicle chapter.
+Massive growth in specialized charging/fueling infrastructure will be needed for those fleets.